 Prime Super is an independent, profit-to-members superannuation fund.

-We have provided super and retirement solutions to Australians for close to 25 years.
+We have provided super and retirement solutions to Australians for over 25 years.
 Today we look after the retirement savings of members who work in industries including agriculture, horticulture, health, education, aged care and recruitment.
 We have a strong connection with regional Australia and our foundations are in rural and agriculturally based super funds.
 The Fund was formed in 1996, through the amalgamation of four rural super funds and renamed Prime Super in 2006.

 Our core purpose is to help members achieve the best possible retirement outcome they can.
 We offer superannuation and retirement solutions to grow, manage and protect our members' wealth and retirement income.